ravichas/AI4HealthCare/README.md

 ### Required Hardware/Sofware:
    Python, PyTorch, and Aequitas (https://pypi.org/project/aequitas/); GPU access for creating models.

+<p> Click on the course titles to learn more about the courses.</p>

 ### [Course-1: Applying AI to 2D Medical Imaging Data](Course-1/README.md)

 The initial course focuses on foundational skills necessary for effectively working with 2D imaging data.